j6k4m8/goosepaper/README.md

 ### may i use this to browse twitter?

-yes you may! you can add a list of usernames to the feed generator and it will make a print-ready version of twitter. this is helpful for when you are on twitter on your laptop but wish you had Other Twitter as well, in print form.
+~~yes you may! you can add a list of usernames to the feed generator and it will make a print-ready version of twitter. this is helpful for when you are on twitter on your laptop but wish you had Other Twitter as well, in print form.~~

+no! twitter has changed and now no one can play nicely with them. sorry! it is sad!

 # You May Also Like...